St. Stephen Cathedral (Owensboro, Kentucky): History

 In the early years of Daviess County priests would celebrate Mass in the homes of the settlers.
 The first church dedicated to St. Stephen in Owensboro was built in 1839 and the Rev. John C. Wathen was appointed the parish's first pastor.
 As the town and parish continued to grow a larger church was needed and so a second church was built on the same site as the first in 1856.
 The present church was built on Locust Street between 1924 and 1926.

 On December 9, 1937 Pope Pius XII established the Diocese of Owensboro.
 St. Stephen's was chosen as the new diocese's cathedral.
 The first Bishop of Owensboro, Francis Ridgley Cotton, was consecrated in St. Stephen's Cathedral on February 24, 1938.

+The roof of the cathedral was restored in 2007, replacing existing shingles with Ludowici tiles.

+On 29 May 2017, the cathedral hosted the funeral of Nicky Hayden, the former MOTO GP and Owensboro native who died in Cesena, Italy, after a road accident in Rimini while he was training on a bicycle.

 Catholic schools

 The first school in Daviess County was St. Francis Academy.
 It was opened by the Sisters of Charity of Nazareth in 1849.

 The same year that St. Stephen's became a cathedral, 1939, its first parish school opened on Frederica Streets with five grades.
 In 1951 Owensboro Catholic High School replaced St. Francis Academy.
 A new St. Stephen's school opened in 1962 on Locust Street.

 The parochial schools in Owensboro consolidated in 1989 and used the building at St. Angela Merici for the new school.
 That same year a preschool opened at St. Stephen's.
-On 29 May 2017, the cathedral hosted the funeral of Nicky Hayden, the former MOTO GP and Owensboro native who died in Cesena, Italy, after a road accident in Rimini while he was training on a bicycle.